AimeM250/AimeM250/README.md

 Hola, I'm Aime Munezero 👋
 - 🔭 I’m currently seeking for a Full Time role in Machine Learning/ NLP / Data Science / Data Engineering
-- 🌱 I’m currently learning Applied Machine Learning @CMU (Carnegie Mellon University)
+- 🌱 I’m a graduate from Carnegie Mellon University who specialized in Applied Machine Learning
-- 👯 I’m looking forward to collaborate on Machine Learning and DataScience projects
+- 👯 I’m looking forward to collaborate on Machine Learning and Deep Learning projects
 - 🤔 I’m looking for help with AWS: Storage and Data Management
 - 💬 Ask me about NLP
 - 📫 How to reach me: Email: amunezer@andrew.cmu.edu / munezeroaime8@gmail.com.